Bright, vibrant display with Gorilla Glass 6 protection

 12MP | Sony IMX486 sensor | f/1.8 aperture | 1.25μm pixel size

 |Dimensions and weight||157.9 mm x 75.5 mm x 8.5 mm|

 Pricing and final thoughts

-Starting at 12,999 rupees (~$181) in India, the Asus Zenfone Max Pro M2 is a well-rounded affordable smartphone that punches above its weight.
+Starting at 12,999 rupees in India, and about $320 in the U.S. via Amazon, the Asus Zenfone Max Pro M2 is a well-rounded affordable smartphone that punches above its weight.
 There are upgrades across the board from the last generation.
 Asus really moved the line forward, rather than adding small iterative changes.

 The Max Pro M1 was a stellar device, and the Max Pro M2 improves on it in almost every department, with a snazzy new look to boot.

 The Asus Zenfone Max Pro M2 is for those who want a steady performer with no compromises.

 It has all the right ingredients for a reliable and powerful mid-ranger.
 Asus has demonstrated it’s not just aiming to match Xiaomi, but to compete with it by delivering a great product at brilliant pricing.

 And this concludes our Asus Zenfone Max Pro M2 review.
 Will you buy this phone?